โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Physical characteristics

 The Rottweiler is a medium to large dog, muscular, sturdy and strong with powerful teeth.
 Although its shape is quite robust, the Rottweiler has great resistance and is very agile.
 According to the breed standard, the height at the withers of a male dog is 68 cm., that of a female dog 63 cm..
 The weight of a Rottweiler is between approx. 42 kg ( female) and approx. 50 kg (male).
 Rottweiler coat consists of a black top layer and bottom layer.
-The black top layer is described by the VDH (German Canine Federation) as “average length, thick, dense and tight”, while the bottom layer should not protrude from the top layer.
+The black top layer is described by the VDH (German Canine Federation) as "medium length", thick, dense and tight", while the bottom layer should not protrude from the top layer.
 The Rottweiler's coat is slightly longer on the hind legs.
 Characteristic for the Rottweiler is also the so-called blight, which means clearly defined brown-red markings on the lips, the snout, the eyebrows, under the root of the tail and on the chest.

 Within this breed we can find two breeding lines, the European, considered the original and the American.
 The American line is characterized by taller specimens and more stylized bodies., on the other hand, European line dogs have a more compact and robust body with a shorter height.